gisaia/ARLAS-web-components/src/components/components-documentation.md

 - `xLabels: number` - Number of labels in the X axis.
 Used when chartType = bars.
 - `barWeight` - The weight of bars width.
 Values are between 0 and 1.
 - `customizedCssClass: string` - Css class name.
+- `intervalSelection: SelectedInputValues` - The selected interval of values.

 #### Improvements :
 - Add yLabels input : the number of labels in the Y axis.